Templarian/MaterialDesign-Site/src/content/and.md

 - and a friend in Miami
 - and a friend in Germany
 - and fans of Material Design
+- and Bond.
+James Bond.
 - and the Power of Grayskull
+- and oh my God!
+They killed Kenny!
+- and don’t call me Shirley
+- and may the Force be with you!
+- in a galaxy far, far away
+- – to boldly go where no man has gone before